The training room was closed on 30 Nov 2021.

 Expressions of Interest for courses may be taken at any time.
 We endeavour to match training skill with members requests.
 Please contact us if you have skills to share, or wish to lodge a course interest.

-PCUG Centre has facilities to experiment and develop skills ‘hands on’ via a variety of specialised and general equipment for members to access.
+The PCUG Computer Room has facilities to experiment and develop skills ‘hands on’ via a variety of specialised and general equipment for members to access.
 This may support teaching, or practising of skills.

-Members periodically arrange to share their skills using the Centre facilities.
+Members periodically arrange to share their skills using the pcug Computer Room facilities, or other locations, as decided by the course organiser.
 Such training is informal and well described as ‘sharing information’.
-Details of classes are advertised in the PCUG Information wiki in the Activities and Opportunities Training Courses section, and on the PCUG Calendar.
-Bookings of the training room and media room can be made via the PCUG office or email to the Training Coordinator.
+Details of classes are advertised in the PCUG Information wiki in the Activities and Opportunities Training Courses section, and dates are listed on the PCUG Calendar.
+Expressions of interest on topics or other enquiries may be made via our contact form to the Training Coordinator.

-Volunteer Trainers are always in demand.
+Volunteer Trainers & Assistants are always in demand.
 But noting that, becoming a volunteer does not necessarily mean taking on a major coordination role.
 Any assistance is appreciated.

 - be a training assistant to support the trainers in our courses

-- help keep the training room and LAN systems maintained
+- help keep the Computer Room and LAN systems maintained

 - help edit and update pages on the PCUG website